midas-research/gupshup/README.md

 ### Dataset
 Please request for data using this[TBA] Google form.
-There
+Dataset is available for `Hinglish Dilaogues to English Summarization`(h2e) and  `English Dialogues to English Summarization`(e2e).
+For each task, Dialogues/conversastion have `.source`(train.source) as file extension whereas Summary has `.target`(train.target) file extension.

 ## Models
+All models weight are uploaded on Huggingface model hub.
+Either user can directly download these weights in their local and provide this path to `model_name` argument in the scripts or use the provided alias (to `model_name` argument) in scripts directly, this will lead to download weights automatically by scripts.

+Model names are aliased in "gupshup_TASK_MODEL" sense, where "TASK" can be h2e,e2e and MODEL can be mbart,pegasus, etc. as listed below.

-1. Hinglsih Dilaogues to English Summary
+**1. Hinglish Dilaogues to English Summary (h2e)**

 | Model   | Huggingface Alias                                                             |
 |---------|-------------------------------------------------------------------------------|